Leopold II of Tuscany: Italian Wars of Independence

-The uprisings in Milan and in Vienna aroused patriotic enthusiasm in Tuscany, where war against Austria was demanded; Leopold, yielding to popular pressure, sent a force of regulars and volunteers to co-operate with Piedmont in the Lombard campaign.
-His speech on their departure was uncompromisingly Italian and Liberal.
+The uprisings in Milan and in Vienna aroused patriotic enthusiasm in Tuscany, where war against Austria was demanded.
+Leopold, yielding to popular pressure, sent a force of regulars and volunteers to co-operate with Piedmont in the Lombard campaign.
+His speech on their departure was uncompromisingly Italian and liberal.
 "Soldiers," he said, "the holy cause of Italian freedom is being decided to-day on the fields of Lombardy.
 Already the citizens of Milan have purchased their liberty with their blood and with a heroism of which history offers few examples...
 Honour to the arms of Italy!
 Long live Italian independence!"
 The Tuscan contingent fought bravely, though unsuccessfully, at Curtatone and Montanara.

-On 26 June, the first Tuscan parliament assembled but the disturbances consequent on the failure of the campaign in Lombardy resulted in the resignation of the Ridolfi ministry, which was succeeded by that of Gino Capponi.
-The riots continued, especially at Livorno, which was prey to actual civil war, and the democratic party of which Francesco Domenico Guerrazzi and Giuseppe Montanelli were organizers became every day more influential.
+On 26 June, the first Tuscan parliament assembled but the disturbances following the failure of the campaign in Lombardy resulted in the resignation of the Ridolfi ministry, which was succeeded by that of Gino Capponi.
+The riots continued, especially at Livorno which descended into actual civil war, and the democratic party of which Francesco Domenico Guerrazzi and Giuseppe Montanelli were organizers became more influential.
 Capponi resigned, and Leopold agreed reluctantly to a Montanelli-Guerrazzi ministry, which in its turn had to fight against the extreme republican party.

 New elections in the autumn of 1848 returned a constitutional majority, but it ended by voting in favour of a constituent assembly.
-There was talk of instituting a central Italian kingdom with Leopold as king, to form part of a larger Italian federation, but in the meanwhile the grand-duke, alarmed at the revolutionary and republican agitations in Tuscany and encouraged by the success of the Austrian troops, was, according to Montanelli, negotiating with Field Marshal Radetzky and with Pius IX, who had now abandoned his liberal tendencies, and fled to Gaeta.
-Leopold had left Florence for Siena, and eventually for Porto Santo Stefano, leaving a letter to Guerrazzi in which, on account of a protest from the pope, he declared that he could not agree to the proposed constituent assembly.
+There was talk of instituting a central Italian kingdom with Leopold as king as part of a larger Italian federation, but in the meanwhile the grand-duke, alarmed at the revolutionary and republican agitations in Tuscany and encouraged by the success of the Austrian troops, was, according to Montanelli, negotiating with Field Marshal Radetzky and with Pius IX who had abandoned his liberal tendencies and fled to Gaeta.
+Leopold left Florence for Siena and eventually for Porto Santo Stefano, leaving a letter to Guerrazzi in which he declared that he could not agree to the proposed constituent assembly on account of a protest from the pope.
 The utmost confusion prevailed in Florence and other parts of Tuscany.

-On 18 February 1849 a republic was proclaimed and on that same day Leopold sailed for Gaeta.
-A third parliament was elected and Guerrazzi appointed dictator.
-But there was great discontent, and the defeat of Charles Albert at Novara caused consternation among the Liberals.
-The majority, while fearing an Austrian invasion, desired the return of the grand duke who had never been unpopular, and in April 1849 the municipal council usurped the powers of the assembly and invited him to return, "to save us by means of the restoration of the constitutional monarchy surrounded by popular institutions, from the shame and ruin of a foreign invasion."
+On 18 February 1849, a republic was proclaimed and on that same day Leopold sailed for Gaeta.
+A third parliament was elected and Guerrazzi appointed dictator, but there was great discontent in the country and the defeat of Charles Albert at Novara caused consternation among the Liberals.
+The majority, while fearing an Austrian invasion, desired the return of the grand duke who had never been unpopular.
+In April, the municipal council usurped the powers of the assembly and invited him to return, "to save us by means of the restoration of the constitutional monarchy surrounded by popular institutions, from the shame and ruin of a foreign invasion."
 Leopold accepted, although he said nothing about the foreign invasion, and on 1 May sent Count Luigi Serristori to Tuscany with full powers.